videojs/videojs-contrib-ads/README.md

 ### setTrackMode

 A track is 'enabled' if the track.mode is set to `hidden` or `showing`.
 Otherwise, a track is `disabled` and is not updated.
 It is important to note that some tracks may be disabled as a workaround of not being able to remove them, and so should not be re-enabled.
-Ad integrations should be careful about setting the mode of tracks in these cases and shadown `setTrackMode` to determine which tracks are safe to change.
+Ad integrations should be careful about setting the mode of tracks in these cases and shadow `setTrackMode` to determine which tracks are safe to change.

 ## Single Preroll Example